 Additionally, your financials can tell you the time of the year in which your cash flow is strongest.
 This may be the best time to take out a loan since the monthly payments would have the least impact on your day-to-day operations.

 Now that we’ve established the value of business financials, let’s define each one:

 Business Financials: Profit and Loss Statement

-The most important financial document for any small business is their profit and loss statement, which is also called an income statement.
-It identifies the source(s) of your revenue, the most profitable elements of your business, and every single business expense.
+The most important financial document for any small business is their profit and loss statement, also called an income statement.
+It identifies the source(s) of your revenue, your business’s most profitable elements, and every single business expense.
 This information allows you to create projections, establish a budget, and ultimately determine if your current strategy is genuinely successful.
 You can also detect trends and discrepancies in performance between specific time frames.
 And as we mentioned in the previous section, profitability directly affects your access to financing.